dhansonTechtonic/database-mongoDB-express-axios-phase/README.md

-# database-mongoDB-express-axios-phase
+# database-postgresql-express-axios-phase
 ## Overview
-- The point of this exercise is to help students to be able to set up an application from the ground up using Node.js, express, mongoDB, axios, and mongoose.
+- The point of this exercise is to help students to be able to set up an application from the ground up using Node.js, express, postgresql, axios, and mongoose.
 It is important to know how to do this so students can apply their knowledge to their projects on the floor.

 ## Instructions